 Clipper Guard Sizes

 Snap on combs save so much time and allow you to clip to the required length such as 1/8 or an inch up to 1 inch.

 The groomer in the first video mentions that he uses the 1/2 inch blade the most.

 With different sizes in your set, you can manage a wide variety of breeds such as:

 - Shih Tzu – could use a 1/2 inch blade

 - Maltese – could use a 1/2 inch blade

 The types of cuts that you might like to go for, if you have a variety of snap on comb sizes, might include:

 Have fun with DIY grooming at home.
-You will find it provides a great opportunity to further bond with your pooch.
+You will find that being able to cut dogs hair yourself will provide a great opportunity to further bond with your pooch.